GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Method

 These local reasoning conclusions can be categorized into three types according to their relevance and contribution to the problem: core conclusions (\textit{Core}), supporting conclusions (\textit{Support}), and noise (\textit{Noise}).
 Building upon this, we utilize a model to identify and select the conclusions categorized as \textit{Core} or \textit{Support}, and subsequently integrate them into a coherent global Chain-of-Thought (CoT).
 The CoT obtained by fusing multiple local reasoning conclusions constitutes the \textbf{Global Reasoning}.

 Global Reasoning produces a readable and high-confidence reasoning chain.
 To align with downstream evaluation, we perform an \textbf{Answer Alignment} step.
-Starting from Global Reasoning, the model conducts fine-grained retrieval over candidate answer options, outputting the correct choice, option analysis, and rationale.
-Empirical studies have shown that this step is crucial for small language models, preventing situations where the CoT is correct but the final selected option is wrong.
+Starting from Global Reasoning, the model conducts fine-grained retrieval over candidate answer options, outputting the correct choice, option analysis and rationale.
+This step prevents a known failure mode in which the reasoning chain is correct but the final answer option is misaligned.